Uru people: Modern life

 The Uru do not reject modern technology: most boats have motors, nearly all islands have shared solar panels to run appliances such as televisions, and the main island is home to an Uru-run FM radio station, which plays music for several hours a day.
+Septic tanks are widely used to manage human waste, and are regularly transported to the mainland and back for emptying.
 High ultraviolet radiation levels occur throughout the Altiplano region of Peru and Bolivia.
-Kindergarten and elementary schooling is done on several islands, including a traditional school and a school run by a Christian church.
+Kindergarten and elementary schooling is available on several islands, including a traditional school and a school run by a Christian church.
 Older children and university students attend school on the mainland, often in nearby Puno.
 Historically, most of the Uru islands were located near the middle of the lake, about 9 miles from the shore; however, in 1986, after a major storm devastated the islands, many Uru rebuilt closer to shore.

 As of 2011, about 1,200 Uru lived on an archipelago of 60 artificial islands, clustering in the western corner of the lake near the port town of Puno.
 The islands have become one of Peru's tourist attractions, allowing the Uru to supplement their hunting and fishing by conveying visitors to the islands by motorboat and selling handicrafts.